Urbano Barberini (1664–1722)

-Urbano Barberini (1664 – 27 September 1722) was an Italian nobleman of the House of Barberini, third hereditary Prince of Palestrina and last legitimate male heir of the Barberini line from Pope Urban VIII.
+Urbano Barberini (1664 – 27 September 1722) was an Italian nobleman of the House of Barberini, third hereditary Prince of Palestrina and last legitimate male heir of the Barberini line.
+His great-granduncle was Pope Urban VIII.

 Biography

-Urbano Barberini was the fourth child of the marriage, of Maffeo Barberini and Olimpia Giustiniani, which had reconciled the Barberini with the papacy after the Wars of Castro and falling out with Pope Innocent X.

-He was a brother of Cardinal Francesco Barberini (Junior) and a cousin of Rinaldo d'Este, Duke of Modena whose mother, Lucrezia Barberini, was Urbano's aunt.
+Urbano Barberini was born in Rome, the son of Maffeo Barberini and wife Olimpia Giustiniani, whose marriage had reconciled the Barberini with the papacy after the Wars of Castro and falling out with Pope Innocent X. His elder brother was Cardinal Francesco Barberini (Junior).
+Urbano was a cousin of Rinaldo d'Este, Duke of Modena whose mother, Lucrezia Barberini, was Urbano's aunt.

-At his father's death he inherited the Barberini comune of Palestrina and became the 3rd Barberini Prince of Palestrina.
+At his father's death in 1685 he inherited the Barberini comune of Palestrina and became the 3rd Barberini Prince of Palestrina.
+He also inherited a number of artworks including Caravaggio's The Cardsharps, Parmigianino's "The Madonna and Child with the Young Saint John the Baptist and Mary Magdalene", (c.
+1535–40), and "The Madonna and Child with Saint Martina", (c.
+1645) by Pietro da Cortona.
 Like his father, he was made a Knight of the Order of the Golden Fleece (in 1687).
+In November 1691, he attended a concert at Santa Maria della Vittoria commemorating the Battle of Lepanto.

+In the summer of 1706, Urbano made an unsuccessful attempt to prevent his second wife from taking refuge in a convent.
+In January 1708, he made plans to remove her by force.
+The plan was discovered and the monastery secured with a large guard.
+When word reached Pope Clement XI, he ordered Urbano banished from the ecclesiastical states.
+Cardinal Barberini managed to have this modified to an exile from Rome.
+Urbano then went to Lucca.